freeCodeCamp/guide/src/pages/working-in-tech/remote-versus-onsite/index.md

 Some companies are 100% onsite, and some are 100% remote.
 But, it's not unusual to find companies or teams that allow you to work remotely a day or two out of the week.
 This allows you to experience some of the benefits of remote work, without being remote all the time.

 Some companies also have a physical office where you can go to work if you'd like, but allow you to work wherever.
+Recently there has been more movement from large companies, such as IBM, toward moving employees back to onsite employment.
+However, many large organizations are still very flexible and willing to let you work from home, or another convenient location.

 ### More Information: